Children and Young People

 - to explore key protective behaviours messages and strategies for keeping mothers, children and young people safe

-The next group is starting on Tuesday 12th September 2017 and will be facilitated by a Wycombe Women’s Aid IDVA/Outreach Worker and a Wycombe Women’s Aid Child Development Worker.
-For more information please contact Janice (Child Development Worker) on 01494 461367.
+The next group is starting on TBC and will be facilitated by a Wycombe Women’s Aid IDVA/Outreach Worker and a Wycombe Women’s Aid Child Development Worker.
+For more information please contact Tracy (Child Development Worker) on 01494 461367.

 “I feel I have become more confident.
 I haven’t spoken in detail about my past until this course.
 I feel a box in my brain has been set free.
 I have cut my hair off and I’m happy I have gained more confidence.
 I feel like the old me is returning.
 F is now on the waiting list for CAMHS as she is allowed a buddy.
 I have learnt to stay calm with her.
 I understand what she is thinking.
 I have learnt that I didn’t do anything wrong and that none of this was my fault”